BEN GED LOW - director / producer

 So how is the SAFIRE project about process?
 And this process about paradigm shifts?

-Though the domain of the sciences seems extremely competitive – contending ideas trying to force each other off the stage – I think the deeper reality is something entirely different: In nature evolution is an incredibly subtle and complex symbiosis, inclusive, mysteriously stable and, like an evolving fractal, something suggesting harmonic (if not intelligent) design.
+Though the domain of the sciences seems extremely competitive – contending ideas trying to force each other off the stage – I think the deeper reality is something many scientists continually point out: In nature evolution is an incredibly subtle and complex symbiosis, inclusive, mysteriously stable and, like an evolving fractal, something suggesting harmonic (if not intelligent) design.
 Nature is about the whole surviving and evolving.
 I think the core workings of truly creative empirical science are in a way similar – collaborative, symbiotic, even inclusive.

 For me, SAFIRE is not a new theory competing to push an old theory off the stage.
 Rather, SAFIRE is a subtle adjustment in thought that suddenly allows us to see a new value and deeper relevance to ideas that have been imbedded in and accepted by the scientific community for decades, in some cases for centuries.
 And this subtle adjustment in thought pops open a door to a whole new landscape of scientific possibility.
 Like plasma – which is scalable, and which does the exact same thing in a lab test tube as it does spread across a galaxy – so I think this particular paradigm shift will reveal itself in ways, micro and macro, that we cannot yet imagine.